Leifhaa/konte/README.md

 | -p 8080:9999 | Forwarding ports, so a request on 8080 to our machine, is forwarded to port 9999 in the container |
 | konte:latest | Specifies which container image to run, following by which tag (latest in this case) |

 In summary, this command will start a container of the latest image accessible on port 8080 on your local machine.
+Visit http://www.localhost:8080/ to view the index site

 ## Handling "404 not found"
 The original code would return a "404 not found" whenever ran in container.
 Personally I experienced this due to `index.html` not being found inside the docker.
 This could be fixed in several ways: